nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Link Contact to Event: `linkcontact` <a id = "link-contact-to-event"></a>

-This command will links a client contact to an event.
+This command will link a client contact to an event.

 You may wish to link a contact to an event if you have already added the contact to Paidlancers.